Trickyni-V56/Meowdern/README.md

 # How to config

-edit osc.conf in "\~\~/script-opts/" folder, however many options are changed, so refer to the user_opts variable in the script file for details.
+Edit osc.conf in "\~\~/script-opts/" folder, however many options are changed, so refer to the user_opts variable in the script file for details.

 # Thumbnails